VoidAlchemist/Asynchronous-logging/README.md

         // low priority. allows to not limit the number of transactions with the buffer to Integer.MAX_VALUE

     T old = data[h1];
-    data[h1] = o;  // here, we completely ignore when more than N add requests are executed
+    data[h1] = o;  // here, we completely ignore when more than N threads add requests are executed
     //"at the same time", N >= max.
 If data overwrite or race condition between threads
     // that called add "at the same time" are not desired,
     // then another concurrent queue needs to be used specifically for overflow case.